corvus-dotnet/Corvus.Pipelines/README.md

 Here are a few examples.

+### ASP.NET Core
+**Corvus.Pipelines** is particularly useful when coupled with, for example, [ASP.NET Core Minimal APIs](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/minimal-apis/overview), or (especially) directly through `HttpContext`, to build lightweight pipelines for request processing from common building blocks.

+We are using Corvus.Pipelines in code-generation scenarios for HTTP API handlers, where it is simpler to emit the code that builds pipelines than all of the code that they embody.

+We also provide an `HttpContextPipeline` in `Corvus.Pipelines.AspNetCore` that directly supports `HttpContext` request processing.

 ### Corvus.YarpPipelines

-We originally built this to help us reduce the complexity of building high-performance HTTP Request Processing in YARP proxies, and have also open-sourced our **Corvus.YarpPipelines** library which we have built on top of it.
+We originally built this to help us reduce the complexity of building high-performance HTTP Request transforms in YARP proxies.
+We have also open-sourced our **Corvus.YarpPipelines** library which we have built on top of it.

 ### Corvus.Pipelines.Handlers

 We use **Corvus.Pipelines** to implement a version of the [Chain of Responsibility](https://en.wikipedia.org/wiki/Chain-of-responsibility_pattern) pattern that doesn't couple each step directly to the next.
 We call this the Handler Pattern, and it is implemented by the types in the `Corvus.Pipelines.Handlers` namespace.

 This is so useful, we include it in the **Corvus.Pipelines** library itself.

-### ASP.NET Core
-**Corvus.Pipelines** is particularly useful when coupled with, for example, [ASP.NET Core Minimal APIs](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/minimal-apis/overview), or (especially) directly through `HttpContext`, to build lightweight pipelines for request processing from common building blocks.

-We are using Corvus.Pipelines in code-generation scenarios for HTTP API handlers, where it is simpler to emit the code that builds pipelines than all of the code that they embody.

-We also provide an `HttpContextPipeline` in `Corvus.Pipelines.AspNetCore` that directly supports `HttpContext` request processing.

 ## Corvus.Pipelines vs. LINQ to objects vs. TPL Dataflow